Contact Us

 Chloramine Consulting

-Indoor air quality in natatoriums has many variables and moving pieces, but at the end of the day, it all boils down to one thing: how well can the natatorium's system manage chloramine vapor?
-More specifically, how effectively can the building's air handling system remove vaporized pool air that is laden with disinfection byproducts (DBPs) like trichloramine and trihalomethane?
+Indoor air quality in natatoriums has many variables and moving pieces, but at the end of the day, it all boils down to one thing: how effectively can the air handling system remove vaporized pool air laden with chloramines?

 What is Chloramine Vapor?

-Ammonia gets oxidized by chlorine–specifically the strong form of aqueous chlorine, hypochlorous acid (HOCl)–and a reaction occurs.
-Rather than just destroying the ammonia, a chloride replaces one of ammonia's three Hydrogens.
-This takes a 5:1 weight ratio of HOCl:NH3, which is a 1:1 molar ratio.
-The new molecule is called monochloramine (NH2Cl).
+This reaction unfolds in several steps.
+At a 5:1 weight ratio (HOCl to NH3), HOCl replaces a hydrogen with a chloride (Cl), creating monochloramine (NH2Cl).
 More chlorine (10:1 weight ratio) will eventually replace another Hydrogen, creating dichloramine (NHCl2).
 And still more chlorine (15:1 weight ratio)will eventually replace the final Hydrogen, creating nitrogen trichloride, more commonly known as trichloramine (NCl3).

 Vapor, Humidity and Expansion